xp-forge/mirrors/README.md

 **Sources**: This library supports reflecting classes either by using PHP's reflection classes or directly from their source code.
 The latter can be useful to prevent classes from being loaded, and in situations where we want to reflect classes during the class loading process (e.g. for compile-time metaprogramming, see the [partial types library](https://github.com/xp-forge/partial)).

-**Hack language**: This library supports HHVM's [Hack language](http://docs.hhvm.com/manual/en/hacklangref.php), mapping its type literals to the XP type system and its attributes to XP annotations.
-You can use Hack alongside PHP in HHVM; and this library will support a seamless migration, e.g. moving from return types declared in the apidocs to Hack's syntactic form, all the while maintaining the same reflection information.

 **PHP7**: This library supports PHP7's [scalar type hints](https://wiki.php.net/rfc/scalar_type_hints_v5) and [return type syntax](https://wiki.php.net/rfc/return_types) using both runtime reflection and static code sources.

 **Subcommand**: This library provides an [RFC #0303 integration](https://github.com/xp-framework/rfc/issues/303) and offers a "mirror" subcommand for the new XP runners.
 See `xp help mirror` on how to use it.